TsunauArts/Cocoon-Frontend-Themes-by-Tsunau/readme.md

 I will be crediting assets used in each theme.
 Please do not sell these or redistribute.
 This is to be accessible for everyone to use.

-These themes are meant for use on Cocoon Frontend: https://github.com/inssekt/CocoonFE
+These themes are meant for use on Cocoon Frontend: https://github.com/inssekt/CocoonFE For more information on Themes for Cocoon: https://cocoon-shell.com/wiki/themes/

 ### How to Navigate
 - Click on the title of theme to view the readme for credits, sources, more details